Navigation

 Here is what we will get:

-To fix this issue, we need to explicitly tell the AI model not to say these things.
-For example, we can update the last part of the prompt like this:
+So, how do we stop this from happening?
+Simple: we need to tell the AI not to add those extra comments.
+One way to do that is by changing the prompt (the instruction we give the AI).
+For example, we can rewrite the last part of our prompt like this:

 \n\nNow write the title and table of contents in 100 words with no introductory or concluding commentary.